Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Methodology

 \subsubsection{Hybrid search}

-The drawback of the linear search method is that only when the target hole located on the search line will be reached successfully, while the hole deviating from the search line will not.
-The robot must conduct tedious search cycles step by step when the hole does not locate at the search line, which is time-consuming and inefficient.
-What is worse, the robot could not insert the component even though the hole is near the search line.
+The drawback of the linear search method is that it will only succeed in locating the target hole if it is on the search line, while a hole deviating from the search line will not be reached.
+This requires the robot to conduct tedious search cycles step by step, which is timeconsuming.
+Compared with the linear search method, the spiral search method covers a more extensive area, making it more reliable for finding dispersively distributed holes.
+However, the search area is constrained within a limited region, and the robot using the spiral search method may fail to insert the component if the hole is far from the predefined insertion position.

-Compared with the linear search method, the search areas using the spiral search method are more extensive, which means that the spiral search method is more reliable for search dispersively distributed holes.
-Despite that, the search area is constrained in a limited area.
-The robot utilizing the spiral search method can fail to insert the component when the hole locates far from the predefined insertion position.
-Therefore, a hybrid search method that could balance the drawbacks of these two search strategies should be developed.
-The hybrid search method consists of linear and spiral search strategies.
-The robot will first implement one cycle of the linear search motion.
-The spiral search motion will be immediately implemented when the component cannot be inserted due to various tolerances.
-Algorithm~\ref{hybrid} illustrates the complete hybrid search method.
+To address these limitations, a hybrid search method that balances the drawbacks of these two search strategies is developed.
+The hybrid search method combines linear and spiral search strategies to improve the efficiency and reliability of the robotic positioning process.

+The hybrid search method initiates with a linear search phase, adhering to a predefined trajectory in an attempt to pinpoint the insertion hole.
+This method is mathematically represented as a series of movements along a defined search line, starting from the robot's predefined insertion position.
+The position $P_{i}$ of the end effector during the $i$ th attempt is given by:

+where $s$ denotes the stride length, and $\hat{d}$ is the unit direction vector of the search line.

+Should the linear search prove unsuccessful due to various tolerances, such as positional inaccuracies or component variances, the method seamlessly transitions to a spiral search.
+This phase commences from the predefined insertion point and expands radially outward on the XY plane, as defined by: \\ where $r_{i}$ and $\theta_{i}$ represent the radius and angle of the spiral at the $i$ th step, respectively, and $\Delta r$ and $\Delta \theta$ are the incremental changes in radius and angle, respectively.

+Algorithm 1 illustrates the complete hybrid search method.
+The algorithm begins by setting the search mode to linear search.
+The robot then performs a linear search along a predefined direction to locate the insertion hole.
+If the component is successfully inserted, the search process is terminated.
+If the component cannot be inserted, the search mode is switched to spiral search, and the robot performs a spiral search motion to locate the target hole.
+The algorithm continues to iterate until all components are successfully inserted.